Arrondissement

-An arrondissement (/æˈrɒndiːsmɒ̃, ˌærɒnˈdiːsmɒ̃/, /æˌrɒndiːsˈmɒ̃, -ˌroʊn-, əˈrɒndɪsmənt/, /fr/) is any of various administrative divisions of France, Belgium, Haiti, and certain other Francophone countries, as well as the Netherlands.
+An arrondissement (/æˈrɒndiːsmɒ̃, ˌærɒnˈdiːsmɒ̃/, /æˌrɒndiːsˈmɒ̃, -ˌroʊn-, əˈrɒndɪsmənt/, /fr/) is any of various administrative divisions of France, Belgium, Haiti, Cameroon and certain other Francophone countries, as well as the Netherlands.

 Europe

 France

 The 101 French departments are divided into 342 arrondissements, which may be roughly translated into English as districts.
 The capital of an arrondissement is called a subprefecture.
 When an arrondissement contains the prefecture (capital) of the department, that prefecture is the capital of the arrondissement, acting both as a prefecture and as a subprefecture.
 Arrondissements are further divided into cantons and communes.

 Municipal arrondissement

 A municipal arrondissement (arrondissement municipal, pronounced /fr/), is a subdivision of the commune, used in the three of its largest cities: Paris, Lyon, and Marseille.
 It functions as an even lower administrative division, with its own mayor.
 Although usually referred to simply as an "arrondissement", they should not be confused with departmental arrondissements, which are groupings of communes within one département.
 The official translation into English is "district".